Aiden-Robinson/Web-Scraper-for-Collectable-Prices/README.md

 # Web-Scraper-for-Collectable-Prices
 The goal of project was to save me the time of indiviudally checking the prices of various colletable prices I track.
+In the code, I have several links to cards that I want to keep an eye on.
 In this demonstration I am tracking the prices of Charizard Pokemon cards I own.

 `Skills:` Beautiful Soup 4, Pandas, Python